-Put-in-Bay Village Councilwoman Jessica Dress spoke on behalf of Mayor Mack McCann who couldn’t make the State Of The Island 2018 event.
-She talked about the Put-in-Bay Police department hiring two new officers and a new village administrator, Police Chief Steve Riddle talked about developing a department that is community-oriented.
+Put-in-Bay Village Councilwoman Jessica Dress spoke on behalf of Mayor Mack McCann, who couldn’t make the State Of The Island 2018 event.
+She talked about the Put-in-Bay Police Department hiring two new officers and a new village administrator, Police Chief Steve Riddle spoke about developing a community-oriented department.
 Lt.
-Doug Miller discussed new badges, ID cards and uniforms for the officers, mutual aid from other departments over the big weekends, and officer training.
+Doug Miller discussed new badges, ID cards, and uniforms for the officers, mutual aid from other departments over the big weekends, and officer training.

 Larry Fletcher Lake Erie Shores & Islands

 Larry Fletcher, the Executive Director of the Ottawa County Visitors Bureau, reviewed the bureau’s 2017 marketing success plus 2018’s marketing strategy.

 Perry’s Victory Superintendent Barbara Fearon announced at the State of the Island 2018 dinner that the fee to go to the top of the Perry Peace Memorial Monument was being raised from $3 to $10.
 Children under 16 would still be free, and the ticket would be valid for seven days.
 An annual pass will be available for $30.